 - The home must be your primary residence (no vacation homes, investments or 2nd home for FHA loan)

 - Minimum Credit Score 500 (some banks have overlays)

-- Debt-To-Icome ration lower or at 43%, hovewer you might be able to qualify for a loan in Arizona with “compestating factors” if your DTI is higher.
+- A debt-To-Icome ratio is lower or at 43%, however, you might be able to qualify for a loan in Arizona with “compensating factors” if your DTI is higher.

 - You need to purchase a MIP, a mortgage insurance premium required by FHA